-I have multiple emails that share the same top-level domain, but each domain has a unique suffix, how many VMCs will I need?
+I have multiple emails that share the same second-level domain, but each domain has a unique suffix, how many VMCs will I need?

 Example: @digicert.com; @digicert.org, @digicert.ca

 Answer: If they share the same logo, you can use one VMC across all emails.
-If they have unique logos per domain, you will need a VMC per domain.
+However, you will need to add each domain as a SAN to the VMC.
+If there are unique logos per domain, you will need a VMC per domain.
 This situation might apply to a global company that offers various website translations per country.

 I have a primary email that is used for my business but want to change my logo design throughout the year depending on the holiday season.